jithin-renji/Nuke/README.md

 Nuke is a program that can be used to 'nuke' a drive of its contents.
 It zeroes out a given drive and writes random bytes for further data destruction.

+NOTE: At the moment, Nuke can only be run on Linux.
 ```
 Usage: nuke <drive 1> [drive 2]